lambdacdm/homepage/README.md

 * **2021 Group Project in Algebraic Geometry** (UoE)

-  This is the Year 4 project, which is expected to be completed by March 2022.
+  It is the Year 4 project, which is expected to be completed by March 2022.
 We are studying smooth and singular cubic surfaces and their properties in the project.

 * **2021 Theorem Proving on Lean** (UoE)

-  In the project, I and other participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
+  In the summer project, I and other participants got proofs of algebraic theorems on Lean, an interactive theorem prover.
 What I did was proving the ring version of Chinese Remainder Theorem on Lean.
 This project combines mathematics, logic, and computer science.

 * **2019 Riemann Surfaces** (SCUT)